 Advocacy groups, politicians and numerous other ordinary citizens are concerned by the degree of power being afforded to an organisation that has had a controversial history of stifling political opponents and journalistic voices.
 Afrasiab Khattak, former senator and member of the Awami National Party, is of the opinion that the ISI should take no part in assisting with COVID-19 tracking.
 “The task of tracking and tracing the patients and suspected cases should be dealt with by provincial governments and local communities, let intelligence agencies do their actual job,” Khattak said.

 The state’s intelligence apparatus has been accused of exploiting the pandemic to stifle dissidence and systemically crackdown on ethnic minorities.
-With the ISI being accused of having been involved in the cold-blooded murders of Sajid Hussain, Shahdad Baloch, Ihsan Baloch and Arif Wazir within the first week of May, many in the state believe that it wouldn’t be uncharacteristic of them to exploit these new state-mandated responsibilities.
+With the state’s security agencies being accused of involvement in the deaths of four activists from Balochistan and KPK in the first week of May, many are fearful of the potential exploitation of their newfound responsibilities.

 The implications of biometric surveillance could aid in accentuating censorship of journalists and members of the media as well.
 Human rights groups have claimed that the state has employed intimidatory tactics and has a history of suppressing journalistic voices within the nation.
 The fear of militant-grade surveillance technology being used to subdue members in their profession remains a valid concern.